pixelsnbits/s3cachecontrol/README.md

-#TODO: Fix Run On Sentence.
+A python script using the boto library to control the Cache-Control on all objects in an S3 bucket.

-A simple python script using the boto library that can be used standalone or with Jenkins to configure the Cache-Control for objects in order to take advantage of a shorter expiration time to be used with AWS CloudFront.
+The script can be used standalone or integrated with a CI system like Jenkins.